skiano/p5-for-designers/README.md

 # P5.js For Designers

 ## Local development

-You just need a webserver to serve these files.
+You just need an internet connection and a webserver to serve these files.

 If you have python, try: